 The Asia-Pacific Association of Theoretical and Computational Chemists (APATCC) is the major organisation representing theoretical and computational chemists in the Asia-Pacific region.
 The 2019 APATCC Conference, namely APATCC 2019 (APCTCC-9), will be held in Sydney at the recently completed state-of-the-art lecture theatre complex of the Abercrombie Business School of the University of Sydney from September 30 to October 3, 2019.
 Held every 2–3 years, the APATCC Conferences represent the major event in the Asia-Pacific region that brings together an international network of theoretical and computational chemists.
 These conferences in the bourgeoning field of computational chemistry attract strong participation from government, industry and academia.

-APATCC 2019 is currently planned to begin in the early afternoon of Monday September 30 with four Plenary Lectures, followed by a Welcome Mixer.
+APATCC 2019 is currently planned to begin in the early afternoon of Monday September 30 with five Plenary Lectures, followed by a Welcome Mixer.
 From October 1–3 there will be a mix of Plenary Lectures, four parallel streams of Invited Lectures and Invited Communications, and a Poster Session.
 A choice of Congress Excursions is also planned, as well as an option to see the iconic musical "West Side Story" at the Sydney Opera House.
 The Conference will conclude with three Plenary Lectures on the afternoon of Thursday October 3, followed by the Conference Banquet on Thursday evening.
 One of the Plenary Lectures will be given in honor of Keiji Morokuma, an international leader in the field of computational chemistry, with a special connection and influence in the Asia-Pacific region.
 You can plan to leave Sydney on Friday October 4, or later if you are able to allocate extra time to sight-seeing.
 If you are participating in the pre-conference Q-Chem workshop or post-conference Gaussian workshop, you should plan your travel accordingly.

 The number of participants attending the APATCC Conferences has ranged between 100 and 330, coming from 10–20 countries.
 The majority of the speakers are outstanding theoretical/computational chemists from within the Asia-Pacific region or who have strong previous links to the Asia-Pacific region.
 The locations of the past APATCC Conferences have been: